How Actors Can Get an Agent Using Professional Showreels.

 You’ll need:

-A professionally edited acting showreel that highlights your range
+• A professional acting showreel that highlights your range

-Your showreel is your audition before the audition.
-A high-quality acting showreel ensures agents see you at your best — not struggling through outdated or amateur footage.
+Your acting showreel is your audition before the audition making sure it's bespoke and cinematic ensures agents see you at your best — not struggling through outdated or amateur footage.

 Step 2: Research the Right Agents